 I would venture to say that many of those lessons have helped shape the person you’ve become today, even if the outcomes weren’t exactly what you intended.

-I believe in the power of goals and goal setting.
+I believe in the power goal setting, gaining clarity, and the ambition it takes to want to win.
 I am also certain that the beginning of the process, the wonder and excitement that takes place at the start of creating these goals, and celebrating all the stepping stones and big rocks that we accomplish along the way, are just as important as the goal itself.

-It’s really not our goals that define us.
+Remember, it’s really not our goals that define us.
 It’s the person we become in pursuit of those goals that really counts.
-That’s what’s important, and that’s what I’m convinced people will remember long after you’ve stepped onto the podium to accept your Olympic medal.
+That’s what’s important, and that’s what people will remember long after you’ve stepped onto the podium to accept your Olympic medal.

 Ask yourself this week: